-In a short time, system C partition is shrank to 39.45GB, 120GB free space is now converted to Unallocated behind it.
+In a short time, system C partition is shrunk to 39.45GB in my server, 120GB free space is now converted to Unallocated behind it.

 It is easy to shrink partition in Server 2016 Disk Management, but as I said above, you can't shrink C drive in some situations.

 In fact, Shrink Volume only supports NTFS partition, when you shrink a FAT32 partition, Shrink Volume is greyed out.
-However, most of system partitions are formatted as NTFS by default, so it is an issue while shrinking system C drive.
+However, most of system partitions are formatted with NTFS by default, so it is not an issue while shrinking system C drive.

 When shrinking partition C in Windows Server 2016, there are 2 common issue.